 Rogers, AR Car Accident Lawyer

 Many drivers have been involved in accidents.
-In most cases, the car suffers the bulk of the damage while the driver and passengers are shaken and maybe bruised.
+In most cases, the car suffers the most damage while the driver and passengers are shaken and might be bruised.
 However, in other crashes, victims are severely injured.
-Serious injuries often result in expensive medical bills and lost time at work.
-If another person caused the accident, they should be held accountable.

 Most Common Causes of Car Accidents in Rogers, AR

-Unfortunately, car accidents are a too common occurrence in Rogers and throughout Arkansas.
+Unfortunately, car accidents are a common occurrence in Rogers and throughout Arkansas.
 In many cases, these accidents are the natural result of a chain of unfortunate events.
 However, there are times when the negligence or recklessness of another driver causes a crash.
+Our experienced Rogers car accident lawyers have handled many different types of automotive crash cases.
 The complexity of your personal injury case will depend on the circumstances surrounding your crash.
-Our experienced Rogers car accident lawyers have handled many different types of automotive crash cases.

-When someone is not paying attention to the road, accidents are likely to occur.
+Accidents are likely to occur when someone is not paying attention to the road.
 Multi-tasking while behind the wheel is never a good idea, yet many people text, eat, or engage in another activity when they should be focused on driving.
 Distracted driving is one of the leading causes of accidents in Rogers.
 People who endanger and injure others should be held accountable for their actions.

 Speeding or Reckless Driving